Sachin2815/Localrepo/README.md

-# This is local repo for workspace and i  going to practice python for devops today is going to learn day7 of python for DevOps
+# This is local repo for workspace and i  going to practice python for devops today is going to learn day9 of python for devops